Loftus Hall: Media representations

 A partially independent documentary film was made by Waterford man Rick Whelan, which was released in 1993 as The Legend of Loftus Hall.
 This film details the story, dramatising certain parts, such as the card game, with actors.

 A further feature film, simply titled Loftus Hall, was announced in early 2006 and development began on the project in 2007.
 Actors Keith Duffy, Samantha Mumba and Adelaide Clemens were reportedly in talks at various stages to appear in the film.
 Samantha Mumba appeared in Dublin in January 2010 to promote the film.
 Duffy reportedly left the project midway through 2010 due to prior contractual commitments that would have interfered with the film's proposed schedule.
 In a 2010 interview at the launch party of Frilogy.com, Samantha Mumba stated that details on Loftus Hall were being kept top secret.
 After suffering financial difficulties throughout 2010 that stalled the production, it was announced during a questions and answers session at the 2011 Galway Film Fleadh that funding had been secured and the project was being completely rebooted to make it much darker and grittier.
 The release date was originally set as 1 October 2012, which was later pushed back to 2013.

 Loftus Hall was the inspiration for Fowl Manor, one of the primary settings of the franchise Artemis Fowl, author Eoin Colfer having worked there as a child.
+Elements of Loftus Hall, including the exterior, the main banqueting hall, and the grand staircase also left their mark on the design of Toad Hall in the award-winning stop motion animated The Wind in the Willows (1983 film).